huygia12/electronic-store-apis/README.md

 npm run lint
 ```

-you can run the development server by this command:
+you can run the development server in local by this command:

 ```shell
 npm run dev